-^{} Boding a short but fatal distinction to her offspring. ' † Instead of glass, to defend it from the wind.
+^{&#}x27; † Instead of glass, to defend it from the wind.

-EMPEROR.
+- EMPEROR.
 Truly this is a very perfect beauty!
-From what quarter come such superior charms?
+From what quarter come such superior charms? - LADY.

-LADY.
 My name is Chaoukeun: my father cultivates at Chingtoo the fields which he has derived from his family.
-Born in an humble station, I am ignorant of the manners that befit a palace.

-EMPEROR.
-But with such uncommon attractions, what chance

-has kept you from our sight?

-Lady.
-When I was chosen by the minister Maouyenshow, he demanded of my father an amount of treasure which our poverty could not supply; he therefore disfigured my portrait, by representing a scar under the eyes, and caused me to be consigned to seclusion and neglect.
+Born in an humble station, I am ignorant of the manners that befit a palace. - EMPEROR.
+But with such uncommon attractions, what chance has kept you from our sight? - LADY.
+When I was chosen by the minister Maouyenshow, he demanded of my father an amount of treasure which our poverty could not supply; he therefore disfigured my portrait, by representing a scar under the eyes, and caused me to be consigned to seclusion and neglect. - EMPEROR.

-EMPEROR.
 Keeper of the yellow gate, bring us that picture, that we may view it.
 [Sees the picture.]
 Ah, how has he dimmed the purity of the gem, bright as the waves in autumn.
 [To the attendant.]
-Transmit our pleasure to the officer of the guard, to behead Maouyenshow and report to us his execution.
+Transmit our pleasure to the officer of the guard, to behead Maouyenshow and report to us his execution. - LADY.

-Lady.
 My parents, sir, are subject to the tax in our native district.
-Let me entreat your Majesty to remit their contributions and extend favor towards them!
+Let me entreat your Majesty to remit their contributions and extend favor towards them! - EMPEROR.

-EMPEROR.
 That shall readily be done.
 Approach and hear our imperial pleasure.
-We create you a Princess of our palace.
+We create you a Princess of our palace. - LADY.

-Lady.
 How unworthy is your handmaid of such gracious distinction!
 [Goes through the form of returning thanks.]
 Early to-morrow I attend your Majesty's commands in this place.
 The Emperor is gone: let the attendants close the doors:-I will retire to rest.
 [Exit.

-source of much oppression to the lowest orders, who have nothing but their labor to contribute.

-^{}The principal taxes in China are the land-tax, customs, salt monopoly, and personal service; which last is the bor to contrib
+The principal taxes in China are the land-tax, customs, salt monopoly, and personal service; which last is the source of much oppression to the lowest orders, who have nothing but their labor to contribute.
+ACT SECOND Enter K'han of the Tartars, at the head of his Tribes.

-ACT SECOND

-Enter K'han of the Tartars, at the head of his Tribes.

 K'HAN.
 I lately sent an envoy to the sovereign of Han, with the demand of a princess in marriage; but the Emperor has returned a refusal, under the plea that the princess is yet too young.
 This answer gives me great trouble.
 Had he not plenty of ladies in his palace, of whom he might have sent me one?
 The difference was of little consequence.
 Let me recall my envoy with all speed, for I must invade the South with out forces.
 And yet I am unwilling to break a truce of so many years' standing!
 We must see how matters turn out, and be guided by the event.
 Enter Minister of Han.